USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

    }
    ```

    - 3.11.
-If provided page == "Dashboard" or "BulkSign" and provided filter elements has invalid format then the
+If provided `page` is equal to "Dashboard" or "BulkSign" and provided filter elements has invalid format
+     then the
      service generates following error:

    ```json